alanjames1987/marilyn/README.md

 });
 ```

-Like Mongoose, that Marilyn model, called `someModelName`, can now be accessed from the global Marilyn object.
+Like Mongoose, the Marilyn model created, called `someModelName`, can now be accessed from the global Marilyn object.

 This allows you to use closures to create a model and not pollute the global scope.